psychemedia/stuff-and-nonsense/00_reboot/00_Intro.md

 They're others peoples' stuff.

 So I'm a covers poet really,
-Rarely tell words of my own,
+Rarely use words of my own,
 I'm a covers poet really,
-Telling poems others told.
+Telling poems out on loan.